streetwriters/notesnook/docs/help/contents/rich-text-editor/images-attachments-and-embeds.md

 2. Open the ![Toolbar plus](/toolbar-plus.png) menu and choose `{{attachment}}` — on desktop and web the shortcut is `Ctrl+Shift+A`.
 3. Select the file.
 It's encrypted on your device and uploaded to your storage.

 The attachment appears in the note as a block with its filename and size.
 Select it for `{{downloadAttachment}}`, and `{{previewAttachment}}` where the file type supports it.
-Dragging files onto the editor works for any file type, not just images.
+Dragging files onto the editor works for any file type, not only images.

 ## Play an audio attachment